 - Breath in a natural way, let your body do the work.
 Focus on the air you inhale and exhale.
 If you’re lying down, notice how your hands are moving up and down when air is filling and leaving your body.
 If you’re sitting, focus on your body stretching and pulling back when you inhale and exhale.
 Let your body breath like that for a few minutes.
 Listen to the quiet sound when the air is exhaled.
 Observe the tempo.
 Note how it’s slowing down with time.

 - Now take a deep, cleansing breath: be aware of your hands moving up with your midriff and chest when the air fills your body.
 (If you’re sitting, look at your body movements as a wave going back and forth).
 Count to 6 when breathing in, then hold the air in your lungs just as long as it feels comfortable.
 Then count to 8 when breathing out.
 Let the air slowly leave your body until it’s all gone.

 - Stay without the air for a few moments – but only as long as it feels good.
 Imagine yourself as an empty vessel.
 Now breath in again, slowly.
 Count to 6 when inhaling.
 Fill your lungs with the air again.
-Hold it for a moment and let it out slowly, counting to 8.
-Try to imagine the oxygen reaching all your body parts and cleansing it, removing all the stress and toxins.
-Visualize how the air gets to your throat, lungs, stomach, how it flows through your arms to your hands and fingers; imagine it going to your underbelly and both legs, down to your feet and toes.
+Hold it briefly and let it out slowly, counting to 8.
+Imagine the oxygen reaching all your body parts and cleansing them, removing all the stress and toxins.
+Visualize how the air gets to your throat, lungs, and stomach, how it flows through your arms to your hands and fingers; imagine it is going to your underbelly and both legs, down to your feet and toes.
 And then going back on its way out.

 - Repeat these deep breaths up to 5 times.